Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Numerical Estimates

 \section{Numerical Estimates}

 Using the product formulas for $\alpha$, $\beta$ and $\eta$, given in \eqref{eqn:alpha}, \eqref{eqn:beta} and \eqref{eqn:eta} respectively, it is possible to compute each constant to arbitrary precision by computing sufficiently many terms in the product.
-Replacing any unestimated terms by an appropriate upper or lower bound for the term gives a corresponding upper or lower bound for the value of the constant.
+We know that the complete sum Suppose we have lower and upper bounds $L\leq f(d,t) \leq U$ for all pairs $(d,t)$, and we compute the values of $f(d,t)$ for some subset $S \subset \{(i,d) \mid P^+(d)\leq i\}$ and all $t \in [id,(i+1)d)$.
+Then we are able to numerically bound $C_f$ by and

-The constants were estimated using computations done using Sagemath \cite{sagemath}.
-Several optimizations were made to improve the speed of convergence. \begin{observation} For a fixed value of $i$ and $d$, if $t+1 \in (id,(i+1)d)$ is not an $i$-smooth number then $r(d,t)=r(d,t+1)$. \end{observation} This follows because the connected component of $d$ in the divisibility graph of the interval $[d,t+1]$ does not include the integer $t+1$ in that case.
-Thus for each pair $i$, $d$ it is only necessary to compute $r(d,t)$ for the $i$-smooth values of $t$ in the interval $[id,(i+1)d)$.
+The constants were estimated using computations done using SageMath \cite{sagemath} and code written in C++.
+The following observations were used during the computation to improve the speed of convergence. \begin{observation} For any function $f(d,t)$ depending only on the connected component of $d$ in the the divisor graph of $[d,t]$ and fixed values of $i$ and $d$, if $t+1 \in (id,(i+1)d)$ is not an $i$-smooth number then $f(d,t)=f(d,t+1)$. \end{observation} This follows after noting for any prime $p>t/d$ that if $p^\nu$ divides some element in the connected component of $d$ in the divisor graph of $[d,t]$ then it divides every element of this component.
+(See Lemma \ref{lem:isodivgra}.)
+Because the $t+1$ is not $i$-smooth, it must be divisible by a prime $p>i$ that does not divide $d$, and hence is not part of the connected component of $d$.
+Thus for each pair $i$, $d$ it is only necessary to compute $f(d,t)$ for the $i$-smooth values of $t$ in the interval $[id,(i+1)d)$.

-\begin{observation} Fix $i,d$ and $t \in [id,(i+1)d)$.
-If, for some $p\leq i$, every term in the connected component of $pd$ in the divisibility graph of $[pd,pt]$ is divisible by $p$, then $r(pd,pt)=r(d,t)$.
-Furthermore, in this situation $r(p^jd,p^jt)=r(d,t)$ for all $j>0$. \end{observation} \begin{proof} If every term in the connected component of $pd$ in the divisibilty graph of this interval is divisible by $p$, then it is clear that this component is isomorphic to the component obtained by dividing everything by $p$.
+\begin{observation} Suppose $f(d,t)$ depends only on the connected component of $d$ in the the divisor graph of $[d,t]$ and fix values $i,d$ and $t \in [id,(i+1)d)$.
+If, for some $p\leq i$, every term in the connected component of $pd$ in the divisibility graph of $[pd,pt]$ is divisible by $p$, then $f(pd,pt)=f(d,t)$.
+Furthermore, $f(p^jd,p^jt)=f(d,t)$ for all $j>0$. \end{observation} \begin{proof} If every term in the connected component of $pd$ in the divisibility graph of this interval is divisible by $p$, then it is clear that this component is isomorphic to the component obtained by dividing everything by $p$.